MingChen0919/PAG-2017-computer-demo/README.md

 ### Database table specific search

 The Tripal Elasticsearch module allows you to index single tables and build search interface for them.
-All the advanced search methods that are available for site wide search can be applied to table specific search.
+All the advanced search methods that are available to the site wide search can be applied to table specific search.

-Implementation in the HGD
+Implementation examples in the HGD

+* **transcripts search** (A couple of examples):
+  1 search keywords: Abbreviation: `Fraxinus pennsylvanica`; Unique name: ` `; Hit Description: `"heat shock"` 2 search keywords: Abbreviation: `Fraxinus pennsylvanica`; Unique name: ` `; Hit Description: `"heat shock" NOT "Arabidopsis thaliana"`
-* (**transcripts search**)
+* **Organisms**